Driving to Chamonix — stops en route to the Alps

 100 km past Calais: Arras.

-We stopped here when we had to get a late crossing.
+We stayed here when we had to get a late crossing.
 It’s a nice town, and surprisingly lively on a Friday and Saturday night.
 We stayed at the Ibis which was fine.

 268 km from Calais: Reims or Rheims, pronounced “Rrance”